Frequently Asked Questions

 No!
 Spam is e-mail that is unsolicited.
 Any e-mail you receive as a registered user of FreeERISA is approved by us, and in many cases will inform you of major improvements to the website.
 We are in compliance with all federal anti-spam legislation, and you are free to opt-out at any time.

-When you register, your password is sent out immediately via our automated system to the e-mail address you provided during your registration.
+When you register, your activation e-mail is sent out immediately via our automated system to the e-mail address you provided during your registration.
 Depending on Internet traffic, it will usually arrive in seconds, although we ask you to wait at least twenty-four hours before contacting us in the event that there is a problem.
-If you did not receive your password, it is likely due to one of several factors:
+If you did not receive your activation e-mail, it is likely due to one of several factors:

 - The e-mail address you provided us was invalid, or your mailbox is full.